mroonga/mroonga/doc/source/developer.rst

 There are just a few source files for now, and we would like to keep it simple as possible.

 ha_mroonga.h
- The header file of groonga storage engine
+ The header file of mroonga.

 ha_mroonga.cc
- The implementation of groonga storage engine
+ The implementation of mroonga.

 mrnsys.h
  The header file of utility functions